akostrik/stage_telegram_python/README.md

 During the first launching of the application, enter the phone number of your Telegram account and then enter the confirmation code

-The application will create a file _anon.session_ in the folder server1. _Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_ **(sure ?)**
+The application will create a session file _anon.session_ in the folder server1 in order to you can to login without re-sending the code.
+_Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_ **(sure ?)**

 ### Create the file "server1/.env"
 ```